Here are some of the recent programs that we enjoyed.

 Ingrid Rogers Inspires Kiwanis Members with Climate Advocacy Message

-Ingrid Rogers was the featured speaker at the Kiwanis Club’s luncheon meeting on Tuesday, August 5, 2025.
-A passionate climate activist, Rogers began her advocacy work in 2010, contributing to educational efforts with a San Jose-based environmental organization.
+Ingrid Rogers, a passionate climate activist, began her advocacy work in 2010, contributing to educational efforts with a San Jose-based environmental organization.
 Since then, her creative talents have fueled her mission—she has written songs, plays, and narratives focused on raising climate awareness.

 Her most recent project, Facing the Climate Future Together: Voices for Advocacy and Action, highlights the stories of 33 local climate activists spanning all age groups.
 Published this year, the book conveys a hopeful and action-oriented message, mirroring the energy of the “climate strikes” organized by First Fridays for Future.
 The group regularly demonstrates outside Palo Alto City Hall, using clever messaging in the style of the classic Burma Shave signs to engage the public.